 Reviews show up in search results and impact which businesses Google chooses to display for specific queries.
 They also make people more likely to visit your site and purchase your products.

 How do you get more reviews?
 Dedicate some of your marketing budget to seeking reviews from both existing and new customers.
-A few ways to do it:

 - Send emails to your customer lists asking for reviews.
 Include links to make the process as easy as possible.

 - When you ship products, include a flyer or card asking for reviews.
 Again, tell them exactly where to go and how to submit a review.